Maryland Court Records

 Felony, Infractions, and Misdemeanors in Maryland

-In Maryland, crimes are extensively categorized into three namely; felonies, misdemeanors, and infractions.
-The categorization is done based on the severity of the crime committed, the extent of damage or injury inflicted on the victim and the nature of crime.
-Infractions are the least severe of all the three crimes therefore, they mostly do not carry a prison term instead, a fine is imposed on the offender.
+In Maryland, crimes are extensively categorized into felonies, misdemeanors, and infractions.
+The categorization is done based on the severity of the crime committed, the extent of damage or injury inflicted on the victim, and the nature of the crime.
+Infractions are the least severe of all three crimes.
+Therefore, they mostly do not carry a prison term.
+Instead, a fine is imposed on the offender.
 A misdemeanor is more severe than an infraction but less severe than a felony.
-A felony is the most severe crime in Maryland and is punishable by several years in prison according to the Maryland law.
-Summarily, Maryland state crimes are tried on the basis of the aforementioned classification
+A felony is the most severe crime in Maryland and is punishable by several years in prison according to Maryland law.
+Summarily, Maryland state crimes are tried based on the aforementioned classification.

 What is a Felony in Maryland?

-In Maryland, a felony is a crime that attracts more than one year prison sentence, they are the most serious of all crimes in Maryland.
-A defendant that is convicted of felony is referred to as a felon.
-The penalty for a felony ranges from one year term to life imprisonment or maybe even death, depending on the severity of the felony.
-However, a death penalty can only be imposed on felons who were above the age of 18 when the crime was committed.
-It must also be confirmed that the defendant does not have any existing mental issues that may have influenced their actions, hence, the crime.
+In Maryland, a felony is a crime that attracts more than a one year prison sentence; they are the most serious of all crimes in Maryland.
+A defendant convicted of a felony is referred to as a felon.
+The penalty for a felony ranges from a one-year term to life imprisonment or even death, depending on the severity of the felony.
+However, the death penalty may only be imposed on felons who were above the age of 18 when the crime was committed.
+It should also be confirmed that the defendant has no existing mental issues that may have influenced their actions, hence, the crime.

-In some felony cases, the prison term may be accompanied with some years of probation, or a weighty fine.
-In addition to this, convicted felons may forfeit some of their civil rights, such as; the right to hold public office as a U.S. citizen, the right to join the armed services, and the right to vote.
+In some felony cases, the prison term may be accompanied by some years of probation or a hefty fine.
+In addition, convicted felons may forfeit some of their civil rights, such as the right to hold public office as a U.S. citizen, join the armed services, and vote.
 Felonies in Maryland vary in severity, even though there is no specific classification of felony crimes.
-Common examples of felonies in Maryland and the penalties they carry include;
+Common examples of felonies in Maryland and the penalties they carry include:

 - Rape in the first degree: Minimum sentence of 25 years in jail and up to life imprisonment.